 Oppo has been in the news a lot lately.
 For example, the Chinese smartphone manufacturer introduced the revolutionary Find X fullscreen smartphone with pop-up cameras last month.
 The company also announced that Oppo smartphones will be offered for sale from this month in Europe and America.
-They also want to tackle this immediately, if we look at the 40 new brand name applications from Oppo in Europe.
-In the Netherlands, you can now buy both the high-end Oppo R15 Pro and the budget A3.
+They also want to tackle this immediately if we look at the 40 new brand name applications from Oppo in Europe.
+You can now buy the high-end Oppo R15 Pro and the budget A3 in the Netherlands.
 The Find 2X will follow in a few months.

 Oppo smartphone with a second display for selfie recordings

 Guangdong Oppo Mobile Telecommunications filed a patent for an ‘Electronic Device’ at WIPO on 12 September 2017.
 This patent was published on 12 July 2018.